-In addition, the research project carried out in collaboration with Université Laval on the environmental monitoring of the Jacques Cartier Bridge lighting is in the process of being finalized; Phase 3 study reports relating to the human aspect have been finalized and the results have been transferred to the teams responsible for operations.
-The results obtained represent a quality reference framework for monitoring the impacts of illuminating major structures such as large bridges, as well as for urban lighting.
+In addition, in collaboration with Université Laval, a research project on the environmental monitoring of the lighting of the Jacques Cartier Bridge continues and the study report of Phase 3 relating to the human aspect was issued as planned.
+This project represents a quality reference framework for monitoring the impacts of illuminating major structures such as large bridges.